-- Super cooled water droplets or precipitation, used with types of present weather phenomena in accordance with the templates shown in Tables A3-1 and A3-2. - 4.4.2.6 In local routine reports, local special reports, METAR and SPECI, the following characteristics of present weather phenomena, as necessary, should be reported, using their respective abbreviations and relevant criteria, as appropriate:
+4.4.2.6 It is recommended that In local routine reports, local special reports, METAR and SPECI, the following characteristics of present weather phenomena, as necessary, should be reported, using their respective abbreviations and relevant criteria, as appropriate:

-Shower

-- Used to report showers in accordance with the templates shown in Tables A3-1 and A3-2.
-Showers observed in the vicinity of the aerodrome (see 4.4.2.8) should be reported as "VCSH" without qualification regarding type or intensity of precipitation.
+Shower - Used to report showers in accordance with the templates shown in Tables A3-A A3-2.
+Showers observed in the vicinity of the aerodrome (see 4.4.2.8) should be report as "VCSH" without qualification regarding type or intensity of precipitation.
+Blowing $-$ Used in accordance with the templates shown in Tables A3-1 and A3-2 with typ present weather phenomena raised by the wind to a height of 2 m (6 ft) or more above ground.
+Low drifting - Used in accordance with the templates shown in Tables A3-1 and A3-2 with typ DR es of present weather phenomena raised by the wind to less than 2 m (6 ft) above ground level Shallow - Less than 2 m (6 ft) above ground level.
+MI Patches - Fog patches randomly covering the aerodrome.
+BC Partial - A substantial part of the aerodrome covered by fog while the remainder is clear.
+PR

-Blowing

-- Used in accordance with the templates shown in Tables A3-1 and A3-2 with types of present weather phenomena raised by the wind to a height of 2 m (6 ft.) or more above the ground.

-Low drifting DR

-- Used in accordance with the templates shown in Tables A3-1 and A3-2 with types of present weather phenomena raised by the wind to less than 2 m (6 ft.) above ground level.

-Shallow

-Less than 2 m (6 ft.) above ground level.

-Patches BC

-Fog patches randomly covering the aerodrome.

-Partial

-- A substantial part of the aerodrome covered by fog while the remainder is clear. - 4.4.2.7 In automated local routine reports, local special reports, METAR and SPECI, when showers (SH)referred to in 4.4.2.6 cannot be determined based upon a method that takes account of the presence of convective cloud, the precipitation should not be characterized by SH.
+4.4.2.7 It is recommended that In automated local routine reports, local special reports, METAR and SPECI, when showers (SH) referred to in 4.4.2.6 cannot be determined based upon a method that takes account of the presence of convective cloud, the precipitation should not be characterized by SH.

-4.4.2.8 In local routine reports, local special reports, METAR and SPECI, the relevant intensity or, as appropriate, the proximity to the aerodrome of the reported present weather phenomena should be indicated as follows:
+4.4.2.8 It is recommended that In local routine reports, local special reports, METAR and SPECI, the relevant intensity or, as appropriate, the proximity to the aerodrome of the reported present weather phenomena should be indicated as follows:

 (local routine and special reports) (METAR and SPECI)

-Light FBL -

-Moderate MOD (no indication)
+Light Moderate FBL MOD (no indication)

-Heavy HVY +
+Heavy HVY (no indication) +